 Radha Krishna Shrestha is the former principal of Indreswari Secondary School.
 He served as a principal of the school for 28 years.
 He is an educator who has experience of teaching in public schools and campuses for over three decades.
 He is currently the campus chief of Indrawati Multiple Campus.
 He is also the president of the Red Cross Melamchi.

 Mr. Shrestha is a freelance footwear consultant.
 Until recently, he was Head of Sales and Marketing at Goldstar Shoes.
 He held the position for the past seven years, and has been part of the team that has made Goldstar Shoes grow from employing 400 to more than 2000 people.
 Mr. Shrestha previously worked at Chaudhary Group for four years.
 He has a Master's Degree in Marketing from the University of Wisconsin (Whitewater).

 Shisir Khanal is the Co-Founder of Teach For Nepal and also served as the Board Chair of TFN from 2019- 2020.
 He is also the co-founder of Pick n Drop logistics services.
 He served as the CEO of Teach For Nepal from 2012-2019.
 He was also the Executive Director of Sarvodaya USA.
-Mr. Khanal graduated with a Master’s degree in International Public Affairs (MIPA) from the La Follette School of Public Affairs in 2005, and has a Bachelor’s degree in International Political Economy from University of Bridgeport.
-In 2012, University of Wisconsin-Alumni Association awarded him the “Forward Under 40” award for his outstanding work in sustainable development.
+Mr. Khanal graduated with a master’s degree in International Public Affairs (MIPA) from the La Follette School of Public Affairs in 2005 and has a bachelor’s degree in International Political Economy from the University of Bridgeport.
+In 2012, the University of Wisconsin-Alumni Association awarded him the “Forward Under 40” award for his outstanding work in sustainable development.
 In 2019, he received the “Young CEO of the Year” award in Nepal.
 He is also an Education Advisor to the Tulsipur Su-Metropolitan City, in Tulsipur, Dang.